RPP for Course Instructors

 What if there are not enough studies?

-For instance, let’s say that someone is a student in PSY 202 and he/she has only participated in one hour-long study (worth 2 units) without any no-show penalties.
-If there are no more studies for this person to do, he/she will also need to complete one of the written assignments (also worth 2 units).
-That will satisfy the four units of participation he/she needs for PSY 202.
+For instance, let’s say that someone is a student in PSY 202 and he/she has only participated in one hour-long study (worth one unit) without any no-show penalties.
+If there are no more studies for this person to do, he/she will need to complete one of the written assignments (also worth one unit).
+That will satisfy the two units of participation he/she needs for PSY 202.

 Keep in mind that students may complete a writing assignment at any time during the semester to count for participation units.